| MISCELLANY |

 use resource for authentic patterns.
 Note that only the first covers men's

 garments.
-Although the other two focus on "Englishwomen", the
+Although the other two focus on "Englishwomen", some

 Apart